AFLplusplus/AFLplusplus/README.md

 If you just use one CPU for fuzzing, then you are fuzzing just for fun and not seriously :-)

-Pro tip: load the [afl++ snapshot module](https://github.com/AFLplusplus/AFL-Snapshot-LKM) before start afl-fuzz as this improves performance by a x2 speed increase!
+Pro tip: load the [afl++ snapshot module](https://github.com/AFLplusplus/AFL-Snapshot-LKM) before the start of afl-fuzz as this improves performance by a x2 speed increase!

-#### a) running afl-fuzz
+#### a) Running afl-fuzz

 Before to do even a test run of afl-fuzz execute `sudo afl-system-config` (on the host if you execute afl-fuzz in a docker container).
-This reconfigured the system for optimal speed - which afl-fuzz checks and bails otherwise.
+This reconfigures the system for optimal speed - which afl-fuzz checks and bails otherwise.
-Set `export AFL_SKIP_CPUFREQ=1` for afl-fuzz to skip this if you cannot run afl-system-config with root privileges on the host for whatever reason.
+Set `export AFL_SKIP_CPUFREQ=1` for afl-fuzz to skip this check if you cannot run afl-system-config with root privileges on the host for whatever reason.

 If you have an input corpus from step 2 then specify this directory with the `-i` option.
-Otherwise create a new directory and create a file with any content in there.
+Otherwise create a new directory and create a file with any content as test data in there.

-If you do not want anything special, the defaults are already the usual best, hence all you need (from the example in 2a):
+If you do not want anything special, the defaults are already usually best, hence all you need (from the example in 2a ???
+XXX Linkify):
 `afl-fuzz -i input -o output -- bin/target -d @@`
 Note that the directory specified with -o will be created if it does not exist.